-Recently, we also started to investigate host-pathogen interactions of Campy-lobacter jejuni.
+Recently, we also started to investigate host-pathogen interactions of Campylobacter jejuni.
 This pathogen is the most prominent bacterial species that causes diarrhoea followed eventually by the development of neurological complications.
-Currently, we are focusing on how the pathogen is inducing host-cell apoptosis, thereby promoting disease of epithelial-layered tissues, such as the intestine.
-In addition, we are appointed the National Reference Center for Systemic My-coses.
+Currently, we are focusing on the identification of putative virulence-associated factors.
+In addition, we are appointed the National Reference Center for Systemic Mycoses.
 In this respect, we are inverstigating fungal factors and mechanisms that are involved in pathogenesis of mycoses; i.e. cell wall structure and differentiation processes.